Recycling Rocks - The Green Festival Guide

 Download

-Recycling really does rock at Download festival.
+Recycling really does rock at Download festival!

-The BBC did a feature previously on the eco efforts of Download, which included pedal bike-powered mobile charging stations, recycling stations, green toilets and a lift share scheme to name but a few.
+The BBC previously did a feature on the eco efforts of Download, which included pedal bike-powered mobile charging stations, recycling stations, green toilets and a lift share scheme to name but a few.

 Glastonbury